If You Like This Wine, Try That: Your Guide to Finding Similar Wines You'll Love

 Q. Are the wines in these guides expensive or hard to find?

 A. We focused on everyday wines, not prestige chasing.
 The podcast has always covered wines under $25 that are relatively easy to find at a decent wine shop, Total Wine, Trader Joe's, or Costco.
 Most of what we recommend fits that profile.
 We don't suggest wines we can't actually buy, and we don't give good ratings to wines that don't earn them.
 On our 1 to 10 scale, a 7 means we'd buy it again.
 Anything under a 7, we say so clearly, and it doesn't make the guide.
+And we buy every wine we drink so that you know our ratings are real and reliable.